gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

     Agitator Running Feedback Monitoring: The system uses input I:0.0/8 to verify the agitator is actually running after being started.
 This allows for fault detection if the agitator fails to start or stalls.
 ---

-Okay so it did notice and mention it.
-I guess a highly detailed database is better for it to cache in local context than a summarized one.
-I would rate this a solid 9/10 as far as descriptions go.
+Okay so it doubled down.
+It's overall a good description but the adjustment in tone means that as that control strategy is abstracted it's going to be misrepresented.
 Out of curiosity, how much could it be condensed?
+Is this going to fix the problem inherently if the code itself is represented correctly with no associated context?
 A quick count shows this at almost 1900 tokens for...9 or 10 rungs of ladder logic.
 True its three whole unit operations, but the reality is without having to capture any faults or complicated logic just historizing this kept it almost at capacity.
-The truth is, functionally though this wasn't a bad write-up.

 ---
 ### Gemini 2.0 Flash w/ Thought: